Xu929-X1/rust/Basics/Concepts/Basics/Variables.md

     let length = "length";
     let length = length.len();

-    //this will cause type error, as length was previously a string type, and now tring to assign a number type to it let mut length = "length";
+    //this will cause type error, as length was previously a string type, and now trying to assign a number type to it let mut length = "length";
     length = length.len(); //error
 }